To kegel or not to kegel... will kegels save my pelvic floor?

 The answer everyone hates: It depends.

 I don't know if YOU need to do kegels just like I don't know if you need any other specific exercise without taking a look at YOU.
-What I do know, is that there are much more effective exercises for your pelvic floor, so I don't use kegels a whole lot.
-If you want to do some kegels here and there, go for it!
+What I do know, is that there are much more effective exercises for your pelvic floor, so we don't use kegels a whole lot in our practice.
+But if you want to do some kegels here and there to try them, go for it!